erazemkos/cnc-project/readme.md

 2. Docstrings are not PEP 257-compliant.
 I find that the type hints combined with clear names of parameters are sufficient for parameter description, however this is a recent style development.
 I can modify it.

 3. The database_handler.py is the only thing I deemed worthy of making dependancy injection for.
-The rest of the app is complex enough to make abstractions of.
+The rest of the app is not complex enough to make abstractions of.
 I believe premature abstraction is the same evil as premature optimization.

 4. Data is saved as binary data in the database but that is incompatible with json.
 This is why I use base64 encoding.